Accounting principles serve as bases in preparing, presenting and interpreting financial statements.

-They provide a foundation to prevent misunderstandings between and among the preparers and users.
+They provide a foundation to prevent misunderstandings between and among the preparers and users of financial statements.

 The Conceptual Framework of Accounting mentions the underlying assumption of going concern.

 In addition, the concepts of accrual, accounting entity, monetary unit, and time period are also important in preparing and interpreting financial statements.

 Going Concern Assumption

 The going concern principle, also known as continuing concern concept or continuity assumption, means that a business entity will continue to operate indefinitely, or at least for another twelve months.

 Financial statements are prepared with the assumption that the entity will continue to exist in the future, unless otherwise stated.